 About me I received my BSc in Engineering Physics at Colorado School of Mines in Golden (1975), then moved to New York to do graduate work at SUNY-Stony Brook, where I received a Ph.D. in physics in 1980.
 I did post-doctoral research at Princeton University in New Jersey (1980-83), NORDITA in Copenhagen and Helsinki University of Technology (1983-84), then joined the Princeton physics faculty for four years (1983-1987).
 From 1987 - 2022 I was on the faculty of the College of Arts and Sciences of Northwestern Unviersity in Evanston, Illinois, most recently as Sarah Rebecca Roland Professor of Phyics.
-I am currently Hearne Chair of Theoretical Physics in the Physics & Astronomy Department at Louisiana State University and co-Director of the Horace Hearne Institute of Theoretical Physics.
+I am currently Hearne Chair of Theoretical Physics in the Physics & Astronomy Department at Louisiana State University and co-Director of the Horace Hearne Institute of Theoretical Physics [Hearne Institute].
 [Curriculum Vitae]

 What I do Research: I study the physical world by combining mathematical analysis and observation.
 I formulate and apply concepts and principles (physical laws) to relate observations of physical phenomena of matter and radiation.
 The laws of physics are expressed as mathematical equations, so I formulate physical questions as mathematical problems.